lebriggs/laura_website_2/content/blog/post_index/index.md

 ### Show Me The Code

-You can access the first draft of the script by clicking on the (**R SCRIPT**) button which is located just below the date at the top of the page.
+You can access the script by clicking on the **R SCRIPT** button, which is located just below the date at the top of the page.
 The link will take you to a GitHub Gist page.

 ### Why Do I Care So Much About Categories And Tags?